dwrench07/dsi-python-workshop/day3/matt-notes.md

 Let's implement our own default dictionaries.

 **Note:** In practice, we would not do this.
-Since the `defaultdict` datatype already exists, there is no benifit in reimplementing it.
+Since the `defaultdict` datatype already exists, there is no benefit in reimplementing it.
 But it's instructional to see how we could do this if our needs were for something slightly different.

 There are two concepts we need

   - A `class` is a template for a new data type.
-It contains inforamtion on what data is needed to construct the data type, how to store the data internally, and what algorithms can be applied to the data type.
+It contains information on what data is needed to construct the data type, how to store the data internally, and what algorithms can be applied to the data type.
   - An instance of a class is a concrete object of the new data type.

 A class is a recipe for constructing instances of that class.